DaisukeMiyamoto/parallelcluster-closednetwork/README.md

 ## Notification

-- currently, Amazon Linux and Amazon Linux 2 could be used for closed network condition.
+- Currently, Amazon Linux and Amazon Linux 2 could be used for closed network condition.
 - On closed network condition, scale-out process seems to need few more minutes because of wating connection timeout of external repositories.
+- You could restrict access to S3 bucket by setting up PolicyDocument on PrivateEndpoint for S3.
+But you need to allow following bucket.
+  - for ParallelCluster
+    - `arn:aws:s3:::${AWS::Region}-aws-parallelcluster/*`
+  - for Amazon Linux
+    - `arn:aws:s3:::packages.${AWS::Region}.amazonaws.com/*`
+    - `arn:aws:s3:::repo.${AWS::Region}.amazonaws.com/*`
+  - for Amazon Linux 2
+    - `arn:aws:s3:::amazonlinux.${AWS::Region}.amazonaws.com`